 It is important to remember that the lowest interest rates do not necessarily equate to the best deal.
 High fees can sometimes outweigh marginal savings on similarly priced interest rates.

 How long should I fix for?

-The cost of borrowing this year will remain inflated despite interest rate falls, serving as a shock for households coming off rates fixed two or five years ago.
+The cost of borrowing this year will remain inflated, serving as a shock for households coming off rates fixed two or five years ago.
 More than 1.4 million borrowers will pay higher rates this year as their fixed deal comes to an end, according to figures published by the Office for National Statistics.

 Thanks to June’s more promising inflation figures, the Bank Rate is now forecast to peak around 5.7pc next year.
 Previously, experts feared it may rise to well over 6pc.